dev-Ali2008/Xemu-android/README.md

     </a>
 </p>

-<h1 align="center"> xenraOG -
+<h1 align="center"> xenra -
- Xbox original emulator Android </h1>
+ Xbox original and 360 emulator Android </h1>

-xenraOG is an Android-focused Xbox Original emulator that runs games in XISO format only, with ideas and inspiration drawn from Xemu
+xenra is an Android-focused Xbox Original and 360 emulator that runs games in XISO and ISO format only, with ideas and inspiration drawn from Xemu and Xenia

 - Hardware Detection:
 Automatically identifies your device's hardware (GPU, RAM) and optimizes settings for peak performance